Jazz Guitar PracticeNov 18, 2020

-Just as a experiment, I suggest you write everything down.
+Just as an experiment, I suggest you write everything down.
 I've been keeping a log for a long time; I find it amazingly helpful.
-The log is very personal because everyone has it's own way of keeping track.
+The log is very personal because everyone has their own way of keeping track.
 Find yours and start "logging" today!
 On Mac, I use either EverNote (free), Memoir (paid) or MacJournal (paid).

 This is the part where you decide what you will practice in order to attain goals.
 It can consist of anything from sight-reading Bach to transcribing Herb Ellis.
 Material can also be conceived in the form of exercises.
 The musical material to be practiced differs from person to person, and that's okay.

 Guitar practice is strictly personal and depends a great deal on the level, taste and general direction of each player.
 No one knows exactly what you should practice to achieve X or Y result.
 YOU decide! (-:

 Since there's a tremendous amount of information (things to practice) out there, you are the judge.
 We'll never plow through even 1% of all music so we have to be selective and choose wisely.
 Here are general guidelines to help you pick (or create) what you'll be covering in you jazz guitar practice sessions: